Applied Part 3. Project Constitution: First Rules Referendum

 - do not delete backups to free up space;

-- do not transition an incident to
+- do not move an incident to

 Bad: